Theodore Stark Wilkinson: South Pacific campaign

 Pursuing this strategy, Wilkinson earned the Distinguished Service Medal (DSM) for commanding the amphibious forces in the assaults on New Georgia, Vella Lavella, and the Treasury Islands; and established a key position on the west coast of Bougainville.
 He was promoted to vice admiral in 1944, and won a gold star in lieu of a second DSM for his leadership in the assaults that took Peleliu and Angaur in the Palaus, and Ulithi in the Carolines.

 Subsequently, Wilkinson earned another gold star in lieu of a third DSM, for commanding Task Force 79 (TF 79) in action in the Philippines between October 1, 1944, and January 18, 1945—operations that included the landings conducted by the Southern Attack Force on Leyte in October 1944 and at Lingayen in January 1945.

 Ordered to the Navy Department in September 1945 for temporary duty, Vice Admiral Wilkinson became a member of the Joint Strategic Survey Committee of the Joint Chiefs of Staff in January 1946.
-He was serving in that capacity when he lost his life on February 21, 1946, in a tragic ferry accident at Hampton Roads, in which he was able to save his wife Catherine from drowning, but was unable to escape himself.
+He was serving in that capacity when he lost his life on February 21, 1946, in a ferry accident at Hampton Roads, in which he was able to save his wife Catherine from drowning but was unable to escape himself.

-He is buried in Arlington National Cemetery and his grave can be found in section 2, Lot 3645.
+He is buried at Arlington National Cemetery and his grave can be found in section 2, Lot 3645.